GongXudong/fly-craft/README.md

   * _termination_reward_ Float: the reward when triggers this termination.
 * **CMA** Dict: The configurations of Continuously Move Away Termination
   * _use_ Boolean: whether use this termination;
-  * _time_window_ Integer: the time window used to detect whether this termination condition will be triggered;
+  * _time_window_ Integer (s): the time window used to detect whether this termination condition will be triggered;
-  * _ignore_mu_error_ Float: when the error of flight path elevator angle is less than this value, the termination condition will no longer be considered;
+  * _ignore_mu_error_ Float (deg): when the error of flight path elevator angle is less than this value, the termination condition will no longer be considered;
-  * _ignore_chi_error_ Float: when the error of flight path azimuth angle is less than this value, the termination condition will no longer be considered;
+  * _ignore_chi_error_ Float (deg): when the error of flight path azimuth angle is less than this value, the termination condition will no longer be considered;
   * _is_termination_reward_based_on_steps_left_ Boolean: whether calculate the reward (penalty) based on the max_episode_step and the current steps;
   * _termination_reward_ Float: the reward when triggers this termination under the condition of 'is_termination_reward_based_on_steps_left == False'.
 * **CR** Dict: The configurations of Continuously Roll Termination
   * _use_ Boolean: whether use this termination;
-  * _continuousely_roll_threshold_ Float: when the angle of continuous roll exceeds this value, this termination condition is triggered;
+  * _continuousely_roll_threshold_ Float (deg): when the angle of continuous roll exceeds this value, this termination condition is triggered;
   * _is_termination_reward_based_on_steps_left_ Boolean: whether calculate the reward (penalty) based on the max_episode_step and the current steps;
   * _termination_reward_ Float: the reward when triggers this termination under the condition of 'is_termination_reward_based_on_steps_left == False'.
 * **NOBR** Dict: The configurations of Negative Overload and Big Roll Termination
   * _use_ Boolean: whether use this termination;
-  * _time_window_ Integer: the time window used to detect whether this termination condition will be triggered;
+  * _time_window_ Integer (s): the time window used to detect whether this termination condition will be triggered;
   * _negative_overload_threshold_ Float: when the overloat exceeds this value for at least 'time_window' seconds, this termination condition is triggered;
-  * _big_phi_threshold_ Float: when the roll angle exceeds this value for at least 'time_window' seconds, this termination condition is triggered;
+  * _big_phi_threshold_ Float (deg): when the roll angle exceeds this value for at least 'time_window' seconds, this termination condition is triggered;
   * _is_termination_reward_based_on_steps_left_ Boolean: whether calculate the reward (penalty) based on the max_episode_step and the current steps;
   * _termination_reward_ Float: the reward when triggers this termination under the condition of 'is_termination_reward_based_on_steps_left == False'.